If you have been running for some time you might be getting to the point where your sights are set on training for a marathon.

 Should I Run a Marathon?

-Before we look into how to tell if you are ready to run a marathon, it’s helpful to answer the common question that a lot of runners have: Should I run a marathon?
+Before we discuss how to tell if you are ready to run a marathon, it’s helpful to answer the common question that many runners have: Should I run a marathon?

-With “should“ being the operative word, it is important to establish that there isn’t any law or rule that says every runner needs to run a marathon or that you have to have run a marathon to be considered a serious runner or “real“ runner.
+With “should“ being the operative word, it is important to establish that no law or rule states every runner needs to run a marathon or that you must run a marathon to be considered a serious or “real“ runner.

-Whether you choose to run shorter races or never sign up for a single race in your life, or you aspire to qualify for the Boston marathon or run all six Marathon Majors, any approach to running or not running marathons is completely valid and says nothing about your merit or worthiness as a valued member of the running community.
+Whether you choose to run shorter races, triathlons, ultramarathons, Spartan races, or never sign up for a single race in your life, or you aspire to qualify for the Boston Marathon, any approach to running is completely valid and says nothing about your merit or worthiness as a valued member of the running community.

-However, if you want to run a marathon, then by all means, you can begin to assess whether or not you are ready to run a marathon.
+However, if you want to run a marathon, then by all means, you should begin to assess whether you are ready to take on this awesome challenge.

 Can I Run a Marathon?

-The questions: “Can I run a marathon?“ and “Am I ready to run a marathon?“ are seemingly similar, although the nuanced differences between them can actually yield different answers.
+The questions “Can I run a marathon?“ and “Am I ready to run a marathon?“ seem similar, although their nuanced differences can yield different answers.

-Am I ready to run a marathon speaks to your ability to currently begin marathon training in preparation to run a marathon in the relatively near future.
+Am I ready to run a marathon?
+This question speaks to your ability to begin marathon training now and run one in the near future.

 Let’s start with “Can anyone run a marathon?”

-Beginners might be unsure whether you have to be at a certain level or be able to run a certain speed in order to run a marathon.
+Beginners might be unsure whether they need to be at a certain current fitness level or be able to run a certain speed to run a marathon.

-Except for certain marathons that require a qualifying time, almost any marathon is open to anyone who wants to run, and about 1.1 million runners finished a marathon in 2019.
+Except for a handful of marathons that require a qualifying time, almost any marathon is open to anyone who wants to run, and about 1.1 million runners finished a marathon in 2019.1Anderson, J. (2019).
+The State of Running 2019.
+Athletic Shoe Reviews; RunRepeat.com. https://runrepeat.com/state-of-running

-However, for all intents and purposes, theoretically, anyone can find a marathon that they can enter and run based on their ability level.
+However, theoretically, anyone can find a marathon that they can enter and run based on their ability level.

 Now, on to: “Can I run a marathon?”

-With that said, if you have a chronic health condition or a history of running injuries, a diagnosis of osteoporosis, or have some other physical limitation that may make the grueling demands of running 26.2 miles not optimal or safe for your body or mind, running a marathon may not be in the cards for your journey as a runner.
+That said, if you have a chronic health condition, a history of running injuries, a diagnosis of osteoporosis, or some other physical limitation that may make the grueling demands of running 26.2 miles unsafe for your body, running a marathon may not be in the cards for you.

-If you aspire to run a marathon but are not sure whether your body is up to it or if you have other potential contraindications, you should speak with your doctor about your goals of training for a marathon and see if that would at all be possible down the line, and how you can get there.
+If you aspire to run a marathon but are unsure whether your body is up to it or if you have other potential contraindications, you should speak with your doctor about your goals of training for a marathon and see if it is possible down the line, and how you can get there.

-Aside from the physical considerations of whether you will ever be able to run a marathon, you also need to consider the logistics in terms of the time you have available to train.
+Aside from the physical considerations of whether you will ever be able to run a marathon, you also need to consider the logistics in terms of the time you have available to fulfill a complete training schedule full of workouts.

 Am I Ready to Run a Marathon?